OSHA Bloodborne Pathogens Training (2 Hour)

 Perhaps you are a first responder (Emergency Medical Technician, Police Officer, Fireman) or even a soccer coach.
-Or… maybe you manage or work in janitorial services.
-Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee, or the site where an accident or incident has occurred.
-OSHA’s Bloodborne Pathogen standard requires all individuals that may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogen training.
-Bloodborne Pathogen training is required annually, as detailed by OSHA:
+Or maybe you manage or work in janitorial services.
+Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee or the site where an accident or incident has occurred.
+The U.S. Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen standard requires all individuals who may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogens training.

-We have designed the course in such a way that it covers a wide spectrum of workers who have the potential for exposure and who need the certification showing they have met the training requirements for this particular regulation.
-Some of these types of workers could include waste management workers, housekeeping or janitorial staff, facilities and maintenance workers, and for those workers who respond to medical emergencies.
+We have designed our Bloodborne Pathogens training course in such a way that it covers a wide spectrum of workers who have the potential for exposure and who need the certification showing they have met the training requirements for this particular regulation.
+Some of these types of workers could include waste management workers, housekeeping or janitorial staff, facilities and maintenance workers, tattoo artists and those workers who respond to medical emergencies.

-Keep in mind that while no one OSHA Bloodborne Pathogen training course can possibly prepare every worker for every type of hazard that they might encounter, this one covers a range of jobs and provides information on most of the commonly-encountered pathogen hazards.
-This course is intended for those who have minor to moderate exposure and those who work in the hospital setting may need further job-specific training.
+Keep in mind that while no one OSHA Bloodborne Pathogens training course can possibly prepare every worker for every type of hazard that they might encounter, this one covers a range of jobs and provides information on most of the commonly-encountered bloodborne pathogen hazards.
+This course is intended for those who have minor to moderate exposure risk.
+Those who work in the hospital setting may need further job-specific training.
 Additionally, site-specific training may also be indicated for your operations.
 The course will provide guidance for you in these areas.

-The structure and objectives of this course are centered around the requirements outlined in the HAZWOPER regulation.
+The structure and objectives of this bloodborne pathogens course are centered on the requirements outlined in the HAZWOPER regulation:

 - Provide the participant with an accessible copy of the regulatory text of this standard and an explanation of its contents; 1910.1030(g)(2)(vii)(A)